writethedocs/www/docs/conf/portland/2024/news/cfp-reminder.rst

 We are still planning to limit capacity of the event to ensure that we have a safe and community-focused experience for everyone, so we expect tickets to sell out a few weeks before the conference.

-Similar to our past conferences, we're going to keep as much of the spirit of the event as possible:
+Similar to our past conferences, we're going to have a wide range of ways to engage:

 - Speaker Presentations
 - Writing Day